The Shocking Truth about Disrespect and How to Overcome It

 It might feel good to ‘put people in their place,’ but the consequences of disrespect aren’t worth the pleasures of feeling superior.

 Disrespect inflames.
 You can get along with people who disagree, but you can’t tolerate feeling disrespected.

 - Armoring up.

 Respect is approval.

 To show respect is to look on someone or something with approval.
 Praise is a form of approval.
 Glory is an intensified form of approval.
-The little boy saluting his dad in the Toyota commercial is showing approval.
+A little boy saluting his dad a recent Toyota commercial is showing approval.

 You’ve worked to feel approval most of your life.

 - A smiley face on a school paper in first grade.

 - Cheers from dad when you scored a goal.

 We spend our lives gaining enough self-awareness to overcome the need for approval.
 Receiving approval might become less necessary, but it feels mighty fine.